Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Background and Problem Setup

 The set of parameters $\{P_\ell, Q_\ell\}_{\ell=0}^{L-1}$ is then learned by minimizing the following training objective:

-Here, the scaling factor \(\frac{1}{n}\) is used only for ease of notation and does not influence the expressive power of the Transformer.

 We will utilize the following lemma from \cite{ahn2024transformers}, which demonstrates that multi-layer Transformers simulate preconditioned gradient descent under suitable parameterization.
-We have provided the full proof of this Lemma \ref{Lemma 1} in the Appendix for completeness.
+We have provided the full proof of this lemma in Appendix~A for completeness.